Paouky/paouky-docs/docs/index.md

     Green field implementation that strives to be as clear and simple as possible, making it easier to audit and maintain in the future.

+    > Use Pedersen Commitments to hide the amount and no address info on the chain.
+    Non-interactive coinjoin and global cut-through for the excellent scalability

     Simplicity, Privacy, Scalability